Melody-Ruth/portfolio/gingerbread/README.md

+##### License
+All files in this folder were created by Melody Ruth and are licensed under [Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)](https://creativecommons.org/licenses/by-nc-sa/3.0/).

+##### Description
+The user can decorate a gingerbread house using a variety of pieces of candy, each available in several colors.

+##### File Structure
-The code folder contains the html and javascript files needed to run the game, as well as outdated code.
+The code folder contains the html, css, and javascript files needed to run the game, as well as outdated code.
 The graphics folder contains all of the images needed for the game.
+The gingerbread page also relies on code from jqueryScripts.js, menu.js, main.css, menu.htm, and footer.htm.
+All are found in the top level of this repository.